The Edward Haimsohn Design Award recognizes manufacturers who are producing outstanding and original products that excel in the following areas:

 Creativity- demonstrate creativity and originality through design, use of materials, aesthetics, and function.

 Consumer Relevance and Appeal- our judges interpretation of whether the product will have real consumer appeal (perceived value and desirability of look and function).

 Use of Materials- how the materials used relate to the design, ingenuity, sustainability, and practicality.

 Manufacturing Execution- the overall quality of production, including attention to detail, material quality, and workmanship.

 Functionality- how well the design functions for its’ created purpose.

 In order for a design to be considered it must also have a completed application and the $150 entry fee must be paid.
 Only one design per form please.
 You may submit as many forms as needed.
 You will be charged an entry fee per form.
 Your company does not need to be a CDG Corporate Partner in order to participate.
-Deadline to apply is October 31, 2017
+Incomplete applications will not be accepted.
+Now accepting entries for 2021!

 Edward "Eddie" Haimsohn has always been known as a force in the Contemporary Furniture Industry.
 He is a true Modern Design Pioneer--who followed his own personal aesthetic preference for clean modern and contemporary style.
 His appreciation of design and quality kept his business at the forefront of fashion.
 Throughout the 1950’s, 60’s, and 70’s, Modern Furniture Company (now known as Lawrance Contemporary Furniture)in San Diego, CA was one of few major independents in Southern California that modern furniture manufacturers absolutely wanted to be associated with.